SirClarks/LB-Scripts/README.md

 Anyone is welcome to use this code in their Houdini projects.
 So far, it's extremely basic, and easy to follow along.
 I will try to put a few comments here and there for readability.

-### Shelf Tools
+### Shelf-Tools

-This is probably the section you'll be most interested in.
+[Shelf tools folder](https://github.com/SirClarks/LB-Scripts/tree/master/shelf_tools): This is probably the section you'll be most interested in.
 You can easily copy-paste the code in these files into the script tab of a new shelf tool.
 To create a new shelf-tool find an empty place on a newly created shelf or an existing shelf, right-click, new tool, set the options, then copy and paste the script into the script tab, make sure that the script language is set to Python.

 ### External